Thursday, January 31, 2008

 I love this clear art easel ($79.95)from Toys to Grow On.
 It is really fun and different.
 It gives your kids a different perspective while painting and doing artwork.
 You can use tempera paint, fingerpaints, easel crayons or traditional paper.

-paint caddy ($24.99)from TTGO.
+I also love the idea of this paint caddy ($24.99)from TTGO.
 Since I am an organizational freak, it makes me smile.

 TTGO has a ton of great educational toys and is worth your time to visit their site.